Mirabelle Arodi (Class of 2012): Working Towards a Healthier Future | Aga Khan Academies

 Indeed, the importance of these values to Mirabelle Arodi is obvious in her actions after graduation from the Academy.

 While at university, she has worked as a residence advisor for two years now, building a community and running different events and programmes to help enrich student’s experiences while living in residence.
-Her own experience as a residential student at the Academy has allowed her to fulfill her responsibilities even more effectively.
+Her own experience as a residential student at the Academy has allowed her to fulfil her responsibilities even more effectively.

-“The weekly activities such as family dinners, baraza nights and Saturday night activities also stimulated me intellectually and allowed me to interact with students of all ages and backgrounds, which made the experience of living in residence all the more enriching.
-This is something that I strive to create as a residence advisor here in university” she recounts.
+“The weekly activities such as family dinners and Saturday night activities also stimulated me intellectually and allowed me to interact with students of all ages and backgrounds, which made the experience of living in residence all the more enriching," she recounts.
+"This is something that I strive to create as a residence advisor here in university.”

-She has also worked as a research assistant with two different professors: one, as a lab assistant in a Biological Solutions in Engineering research project, and in another economics-based solutions to water systems in British Columbia.
+She has also worked as a research assistant with two different professors: one, as a lab assistant in a Biological Solutions in Engineering research project, and another for economics-based solutions to water systems in British Columbia.
 This past year, she was also part of the planning committee for the 7th UBC Okanagan Student Leadership Conference, which was attended by over 200 university and high school students.
 In addition, last year she was able to attend the Berkeley Model United Nations Conference as a delegate representing UBC Okanagan.
-This year, she is part of the executive committee for the UBC Okanagan Model United Nations Club (UBCO MUN), in which she helped train delegates for an external international conference, organised a football tournament for over 100 people, and is currently helping to organise the UBCO MUN Conference in late January.
+This year, she is part of the executive committee for the UBC Okanagan Model United Nations Club (UBCO MUN), in which she helped train delegates for an external international conference, organised a football tournament for over 100 people and is currently helping to organise the UBCO MUN Conference in late January.
 In the future, Mirabelle hopes to go to medical school and eventually return to Kenya where she intends to work in public health and raise the standards of healthcare.

-“I definitely had excellent university counseling at the Academy and was able to get my first choice of university,” she says.
-“The process was made very easy and smooth by the structure of weekly university counseling sessions in which I was able to perfect my personal essays.
-In addition, the availability of the counselors, even outside of school hours, was a huge help and I was able to get constant support and feedback.
-The willingness of other teachers as well, not just counselors, to help in the university applications was much appreciated.”
+“I definitely had excellent university counselling at the Academy and was able to get my first choice of university.
+The process was made very easy and smooth by the structure of weekly university counselling sessions in which I was able to perfect my personal essays.
+In addition, the availability of the counsellors, even outside of school hours, was a huge help and I was able to get constant support and feedback.
+The willingness of other teachers as well, not just counsellors, to help in the university applications was much appreciated.”

 But Mirabelle valued her experience at the Academy for more than just getting her to university.

 “The Academy definitely enhanced my intercultural fluency, which has been very valuable in interacting with the diverse student and staff population at university.
 Its emphasis on being well-rounded also helped me to pursue different interests other than just academics.
-In addition, the discipline that the academy instilled in me has enabled me to keep on track at university, and not be overwhelmed by the freedom that university offers.
+In addition, the discipline that the Academy instilled in me has enabled me to keep on track at university and not be overwhelmed by the freedom that university offers.
 This gave me an advantage over other schools that my peers attended; they had more of a hard time adjusting and finding their footing.”

-She also reflects on the way her time at the Academy has affected the way she lives her life outside the academic sphere.
+She also reflects on the way her time at the Academy affected the way she lives her life outside the academic sphere.

 Mirabelle is still actively involved in the local community at the UBC Okanagan campus.